Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Docker_Installation.md

 ```

 For more information about Docker Compose file overrides, see the [official Docker documentation](https://docs.docker.com/compose/extends/).

-#### Environment Variable Reference

-For more information on environment variables, see the [Environment Variables](../Extending_Profinity/Configuration/Environment_Variables.md) documentation.

 !!! info "Directly Accessing Devices"
     Docker deliberately does not expose all devices through to the containers that run the applications.
 In some cases you may wish to expose additional devices to Docker so that you can access things like SocketCAN Natively or discover components that use UDP for broadcasting.
 See the [official Docker documentation](https://docs.docker.com/compose/) for how to expose these devices to your Docker container.